 You would have to ask women though, not me.
 Obviously I can’t speak for them.
 But probably different women would have different answers.

 Have you ever received any other accusations of sexism, misogyny and violence?
 Have you ever been accused from any other feminist group or activists besides the anonymous group who wrote the two open letters published on the internet?

 At least nothing before or unrelated to this situation.
 After the letters of course we were demonized and people would accuse all of us of many things in anonymous comments, but those should not be taken in consideration.

-Do you think that revenge porn is a serious problem in Brazil in connection to all other kind of problems that women are facing in Brazilian society?
+Do you think that revenge porn is a serious problem in connection to all other kind of problems that women are facing in society?
 Do you believe that sexism, shaming and macho pride exist in the São Paulo hardcore and straight edge scenes you are part of?
 Do you think that the “Third World” and poor favelas background of a lot of men in the hardcore punk scene is an explanation for some kind of thug, macho and violent behavior some of them might have?

 Revenge porn is present everywhere and it’s still a big issue in Brazil.
 Women have been victims of it everywhere and I think it’s unfortunately still far from the end.
 But at least now there are laws concerning those who violate the privacy of women so maybe things will start getting better.
 We’ll see.

 And yes, I do think sexism, shaming and macho pride still exist not just on the São Paulo Hardcore scene but everywhere in different forms.
 Even in the most PC scene inside the punk culture you will find that.
 As I said, it’s a process of reconstruction and we all need to re-learn every value we were taught.
 None of these actions can’t be unseen though.